Buying vs. Leasing

 Should I lease or buy my next vehicle in Southern Colorado?

-Is a lease or a purchase the best option when deciding to acquire a new vehicle?
-For some people, owning the vehicle is the primary goal, while others prefer to have a new vehicle every few years so leasing is their best option.
-Having each option explained can be beneficial to choosing the right option for you.
+When it is time to acquire a new vehicle, you will need to choose if a lease or a purchase is the best option for you.
+For some people, owning the vehicle is the primary goal making a vehicle purchase the best option.
+While others prefer to have a new vehicle every few years, so leasing is their best option.
+Having each option explained can be beneficial to choosing the right one for your situation.
 Explore this guide to owning vs. leasing.
 You will not be disappointed when you buy or lease a new INFINITI car, crossover, or SUV at Red Noland INFINITI!

 When you buy a car, you are investing in your future.
 Once you have completed payments on a vehicle, you own it.
 You are able to drive the car as much or as little as you wish.
 Taking care of the vehicle can allow you to hold off buying a car for several years.
 You can use that time to save money or invest in other more pressing issues.
 You also have the ability to sell the vehicle and get a nice portion of the value back in your pocket or use that vehicle to trade in on another new vehicle.
 Trading in a vehicle not only reduces the amount owed, but also reduces the amount that will be taxed by the government.
 Finally, you can upgrade, modify, or customize your vehicle as you see fit.
 You are in charge of everything related to that car.